-Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and plantation workers in developing countries.
+Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and workers.

 Sugar is one of the most valuable agricultural commodities.
 In 2013 its global export trade was worth $42bn, up from $10bn in 2000.
 For many countries, sugar is one of the most important sources of national income.
 For example, sugar accounts for 70 per cent of the value of Cuba’s exports and 40 per cent of exports from Belize.